You are probably wondering if the title is clickbait. It is not. Check out the short video clip below for a pretty convincing demo.

 The final bummer is that this new drawing method, while taking considerably less time in the profiling statistics, reduces the framerate.
 My guess is that the CPU is now so underutilized that it does not need to increase its operating frequency as much as before.
 Such is the fun of code optimization.

-Update #1 (2023-05-01)
+Update #1 (2023-05-01) Link to heading

 The day after I wrote this blog post, I added an option to limit the number of search threads to just one.
 And then I had to check if everything was working correctly because it was hard to notice any slowdown9.
 The non-threaded rendering is able to reach about 10 ms frame times.
 This may not be enough to reach 144 Hz refresh rates, but it’s not too bad either.